tanaypratap/teamtanay.jobchallenge.dev/content/finalist/ttjc@abhishek-031/index.md

 ### The Lifecycle of a ReactJS Component

-A cheat sheet for ReactJS lifecycle and inbuilt life cycle methods.
+A cheat sheet for ReactJS components' lifecycle and ReactJS inbuilt life cycle methods.

 https://medium.com/@cabhishek712/the-lifecycle-of-a-reactjs-component-ce36edfbaa86